About This Chapter

 1. Types of Facilities: Manufacturing, Industry & Service

-In this video lesson, you will take a tour of a very large business that has all kinds of facilities that allow the business to handle everything it needs.
-After the lesson, take a quiz to test your understanding about these facilities.
+In this video lesson, you will take a tour of a very large business that has all kinds of facilities that allow the business to handle everything it needs to.
+After finishing the lesson, take a quiz to test your understanding of these facilities.

 2. Choosing Locations for Stores or Restaurants